chinahbcq/ffmpeg_hw_decode/README.md

 # about
-video stream hard decoding and color space conversion by ffmpeg and cuda.
+video stream hardware decoding and color space conversion by ffmpeg and cuda.

 ## brief
-This project demonstrate how to decode video stream and convert color space by using GPU.
+This project demonstrate how to decode video stream and convert color space by using ffmpeg and GPU.
-When hard decoding video stream, the project use ffmpeg(version: 3.3) and `h264_cuvid` codec which based on NVIDA GPU.
+When hardware decoding video stream, the project use ffmpeg(version: 3.3) and `h264_cuvid` codec(based on NVIDA GPU).
-When converting NV12 to bgr24 color space, the project use CUDA(version: 8.0) api where readers can find source conversion codes.
+When converting NV12 to BGR24 color space, the project use CUDA(version: 8.0) api where readers can find source conversion codes.

 As this is a part of `Video Monitor` project focus on decoding RTSP video stream to OpenCV cv::gpu::GpuMat frame, high performance is a must.
-By using multiple GPUs, we can reduce stress of CPUs and most important, we can increase processing rate.
+By using multiple GPUs, we can reduce stress of CPUs and most important, we can increase the processing rate.

 ## build
 make